steltenpower/PowerGists/README.md

 SVG:
 ====
-- Graphics, objects, interactivity, zoom, searchable text
+- images that can be generated/interactive objects
-- filters, styling, animations, infinite zoom
+- searchable text, filters, styling, animating, infinite zoom
 - part of the (modular) web and specifically HTML
+- abbreviation for Scalable Vector Graphics

 * [For the title shot: zoom in on (Wikipedia) page for the title, a draft if necessary.]